Ain't

 of their daily walks is used as a draft for a light installation

-out of yellow light rails that form an individual map of the
+consists out of yellow light rails that form an individual

-neighborhood with the kindergarden building in the center.
-The
+map of the neighborhood with the kindergarden building in

-light is animated in relationship to the photovoltaik solar
+the center.
+The light is animated in relationship to the photovoltaik

-system on the roof of the building.
-In eight phases the light
+solar system on the roof of the building.
+In eight phases

-in the line web is growing or shrinking depending on the solar
+the light in the line web is growing or shrinking depending

-energy that is gained.
-When the system reaches 100 percent the
+on the solar energy that is gained.
+When the system reaches

-light drawing starts blinking.
-Thus it functions as an extended
+100 percent the light drawing starts blinking.
+Thus it functions

 |